<< The Codfather < Søndagskole turen | Vestpillaren Variation Start > Vestpillaren >>

 6) 6+, 40m.
 Head up and right on easy ground, then back left across a slab to a stance under a short, right-facing corner.

 7) 6, 50m.
-Climb diagonally up left to the left side of an arch (serious), then climb up a crack to a good stance below a finger-crack.
+Traverse left on big flakes to the left side of an arch (serious), then climb a crack to a stance below a finger-crack.

 8) 6+, 55m.
 Jam up the finger-crack to reach a long groove which gives great climbing to a belay.